 Colleges promote how much financial aid they provide, creating a level of hope and an emotional tie for students.
 Cost and debt are rarely discussed during the application process.
 If you have a better estimation of “WHAT” you will pay, then you can make informed decisions on “HOW” you can pay this expense.

-Other items that students may fail to consider during the process are the retention and graduation rates for the college.
+Other items that students may fail to consider during their decision process are the retention and graduation rates for each college.
 Reviewing the retention gives insights into the transfer rate for the college.
 If a student transfers to another college, most students will lose credits hence more student debt or tuition at the very least.
 Lower graduation rates at a college may indicate that students are not graduating in four years.
-It is important to have a discussion about the cost associated with not attaining the desired degree in four years and the cost of another year of school.
+It is important to discuss the cost associated with not attaining the desired degree in four years and the cost of another year of school.
 When looking at the retention and graduation rates, make sure that the data is current.
 Always check the year of the statistics given by any institution.

 The family needs to evaluate each college and see if their child’s personality will thrive in the environment at that institution.
 Be comfortable with the decision.
-A state school may be more cost effective, yet you need to determine if your child will survive in a classroom of 400.
+A state school may be more cost-effective, yet you need to determine if your child will thrive in a larger learning environment.
 The best way to save money is to graduate on time.

 Comparing Financial Award Letter Approach Summary

-During this period, the emotion and stress of the college decision is high.
-Taking the PayForED approach, will equip a student for success and minimize the risk of excessive student debt.
-We often recommend that students talk to peers that are in college or have recently graduated to ask about their experiences.
-It may help in their decision process.
+During this period, the emotions and stress of the college decision are high.
+At PayForED we make it our job to equip the student and parents for success.
+By providing an easy-to-use comprehensive student loan solution, student loans can be minimized and excessive student debt can be avoided.
+As part of the award letter comparison, we often recommend that students talk to peers who are in college or have recently graduated from that college.
+It may help in the decision process.